 - Agan Traders has a solid colored, rayon skirt available in multiple colors that features a scallop pattern and some panel embroidery, a great choice to pair with other colors and patterns.
 The company also offer skirts in other styles, as well as stunning blouses.

 - The Pyramid Collection has variety of skirts available.
-The Red Lace Godet Skirt is features an elastic waist and lace overlay, while Orchid Handkerchief Maxi Skirt with multiple layers and flirty lettuce edging is romantic and dramatic.
+The Godet Skirt is features an elastic waist and comfortable velvet material, while Orchid Handkerchief Maxi Skirt with multiple layers and flirty lettuce edging is romantic and dramatic.